-If you are a homeowner looking for a trustworthy roofing company in Colorado, Wyoming, Missouri or Kansas, there’s a good chance your property has been damaged in a recent storm.
-Due to the severity of weather in Colorado, Missouri and Kansas thousands of roofs are replaced every year due to hail and wind damage.
+If you are a homeowner looking for a trustworthy roofing company, there’s a good chance your property has been damaged in a recent storm.
+Due to the severity of weather, thousands of roofs are replaced every year due to hail and wind damage.
 These roof replacements are typically covered by most homeowners’ insurance policies.

-A quality roofing company in Colorado, Missouri or Kansas should know the “ins and outs” of the insurance claims process to best help the members of their community.
+A quality roofing company should know the “ins and outs” of the insurance claims process to best help the members of their community.
 If your roofing contractor is unable to explain your insurance claim in plain English, you may want to speak to a Premier Roofing representative.

 For many of our customers, a hail/wind claim is the first and last claim they will ever file on their homeowner’s insurance policy.
-Having a good understanding of this process allows our field representatives to best help Colorado, Missouri and Kansas homeowners maximize the return on their insurance investments.
+Having a good understanding of this process allows our field representatives to best help homeowners maximize the return on their insurance investments.

 If you have recently filed a claim with your insurance company, received an insurance settlement, or would just like to know whether it makes sense to pursue an insurance claim, Premier Roofing and our team of claims specialists can help.
 Call us today and a representative who is well-versed in the claims process will be able to help you in as little as 24 hours.